datadave/GADS9-NYC-Spring2014-Lectures/projects/project02.md

 * Perform the ACES steps in EDA and produce a summary of your results
 * Describe a clear classification challenge and determine your algorithm and why you chose it.
 * Produce code for classification and feature improvement, including accuracy rates and feature details.
-* Prepare a short blog post with images that covers the four points above.
+* Prepare a short blog post with images that covers the four points above or a short presentation (something prepared to showcase your work aside from a iPython Notebook)

 **You will Submit**
 * All code